ProlificsPanther/Docker-Panther/README.md

   ### Web Samples:
   * You may run the character mode browser to serve up a Panther html screen like this lynx localhost:8080/PantherDemo/myscreen
-    Replace myscreen with the screens:login, orders or custo
+    Replace myscreen with the screens:login, orders or customer

-  * You may accees the Panther Web application from a UI browser like this. <IP>:8080/PantherDemo/PantherDemo/login
+  * You may access the Panther Web application from a UI browser like this.
+IPAddress:8080/PantherDemo/PantherDemo/login

 Note: Port 8080 on your host system must be enabled to communicate externally.